By Jamie Belfer || Sports Editor

 The Lakers and the Heat mostly breezed through the beginning rounds of the playoffs to earn their spot in the finals.
 After earning the number one seed in the Western Conference, the Lakers surged past the Trail Blazers, Rockets, and Nuggets winning each of the series 4-1 to meet the Heat in the finals.
 After earning the number five seed in the Eastern Conference, the Heat defeated the Pacers 4-0, Bucks 4-1, and Celtics 4-2 to face the Lakers.

 The Lakers, led by Lebron James, dominated the Heat for most of the NBA finals; however, the Heat, led by Jimmy Butler, put up an impressive fight to challenge the dominating duo of Lebron James and Anthony Davis.
 In Games 1 and 2 of the playoffs, the Lakers looked as if they were going to sweep the Heat in four games, winning Game 1, 116-98, and Game 2, 124-114.
 Unfortunately for the Heat, two key starters, Goran Dragic and Bam Adebayo, left the first game of the series due to injury.
+Click here to know what do brain injury lawyers help with.
 The Anthony Davis – Lebron James duo showed up scoring a combined 59 points in the first game and a combined 65 points in the second game, totaling more than half of the team’s points in each game.

 However, Jimmy Butler and the Heat were not ready to give up.
 Butler put on an incredible performance in Games 3 and 5 to keep the Heat on track to win a championship.
 In both games, the Heat battled to maintain leads at the end of the first half, something they were unable to do in Games 1 and 2.
 Butler had triple-doubles in both games, with 40 points 11 rebounds, 13 assists in Game 3 to help the Heat win 115-104, and 35 points, 12 rebounds, and 11 assists in Game 5 to lead the Heat to a close 111-108 victory.